DaveTrev/Whats-the-Weather/README.md

 Expanding on the idea of climate change, checking for weather warnings for different areas.
 - In the future I would like to import the tkinter python binding to potentially create a GUI interface for the expanded app.
 - In the future I would also like to rebuild this app in a more object oriented programming format.
+- As a late stage addition, I wanted to added ascii art to the notifications on rainfall, the art failed passing through the linter, it is a feature I will add in the future as it is too late before submission to tinker with.

 # Design
 Below is the flowchart I made to follow along while coding.
 I initially drew it out on a notepad and then used [diagrams.net](https://www.diagrams.net/) to create it digitally.